moisestech/tf-react-cloud-web-mobile/HOWTO/Step2-1.md

         heroku open --app $APP_NAME
         heroku logs --tail --app ${APP_NAME}

+---

-Here is our web app as an example: [manning-deploy-imagenet.herokuapp.com]()
+Here is our web app as an example: [manning-deploy-imagenet.herokuapp.com](https://manning-deploy-imagenet.herokuapp.com/)

-- Record the inference times
+### 7. **Record the inference times**

 - Now that the app is running remotely, let’s measure the latency for several sample images.

-We suggest experimenting with images of different sizes and visiting the site on desktop and mobile.
+  - We suggest experimenting with images of different sizes and visiting the site on desktop and mobile.

-- Understand the internals of the repo
+### 8. **Understand the internals of the repo**

-- To learn more about the internals of the template repository and the inference process, refer to the section Understand the Internals of the Repo.
+- To learn more about the internals of the template repository and the inference process, refer to the section [Understand the Internals of the Repo](https://liveproject.manning.com/editmodule/210_3_2/deploying-a-deep-learning-model-on-web-and-mobile-applications/2--deploy-the-model-to-the-web/2-2-understand-the-internals-of-the-repo?).

 ### Deliverable